Artistic Director, Ballet, Premiere Co.

 Contemporary, Jazz, Premiere Co.

 Dana Douthwaite is born and raised Seattle dancer.
 She began training seriously around the PNW at age 15 under Premiere Dance Center, Westlake and KreativMndz, specializing in contemporary, hip hop, jazz and tap.
 Dana has participated on local companies such as Hannah Wintrode’s Westsiders and Josh Scribner’s Alchemy Tap Project.
 In the past year, she was hired on as Celebrity Dance Convention’s Professional Assistant for the 2018-2019 season.
 This gave Dana the opportunities to perform on a cruise ship, assist professional choreographers such as Cat Cogliandro and Aaron Turner, and build relationships with dancers around the country.
-Dana has found a passion for teaching and choreographing and works mostly with the mini and junior competitive levels at Premiere.
-While she loves creating art in the forms of choreography and painting, she is also a full-time business student at Seattle University.
+Dana has found a passion for teaching and choreographing and works is an essential part of Premiere Co.
+Currently Dana lives in Los Angeles, and visits Premiere regularly for pop-up classes and Premiere Co. events.

 EUGENIA ROJAS GARCIA